 Voting Only General Members of the Corporation in good standing at the time of the meeting shall be entitled to vote at any annual or special meetings of the members of the Corporation.
 Each General Member of the Corporation is entitled to one (1) vote at any such meeting on all matters submitted or required to be submitted to the membership except votes on the election of directors which will

 occur pursuant to Article VI, Section 1.
 A General Member shall be considered in good standing if all fees, charges, dues, and/or assessments by the Board of Directors pursuant to Article IV of these Bylaws are paid in full on or before the meeting.
-General members shall designate the name(s) of their voting delegate(s).
-Sustaining Members may attend and participate in all annual or special meetings of the Corporation but shall have no voting privileges.
+General members shall appoint the name(s) of their voting delegate(s).
+Sustaining Members may attend and take part in all annual or special meetings of the Corporation but shall have no voting privileges.

 Section 4.
-Admission Applications for membership shall be submitted to the Secretary
+Admission Applications for membership shall be sent to the Secretary

 Executive Director of the Corporation on forms approved by the Board of Directors.
 The Secretary Executive Director shall determine that an applicant is eligible for membership and shall accept the applicant into the appropriate classification.
 A list of new applicants accepted into membership shall be furnished to the Board of Directors at each regular meeting of such Board.